Disability Pride Month: Activities for early learners & caregivers

 Here I highlight a great board book that normalizes different ways of eating, including due to disabilities!

-Plus, of course, we will be hosting our regular children’s classes for disabled kids that we offer all year round, including storytime and gardening.
+We also host regular children’s classes for disabled kids all year round, including storytime.
 Register now »

 Learn from disabled people